 There is a serious lack of high-quality, accessible information (i.e. statistics, interviews, scholarship) pertaining to contemporary spoken word poetry in the UK, due in part to the field being relatively new and in part to its often grassroots nature and thus the lack of sustained institutional and/or commercial funding.
 Because of this gap in the research, I realised early in my PhD that I would need to collect my own primary data.

 In early 2017 I received ethics approval from the University of Strathclyde to conduct a large-scale series of oral history methodology interviews with figures in the spoken word scene across the UK.
 I conducted 70 face-to-face interviews from May-November 2017 with spoken word artists, producers, and event organisers in all four countries of the UK.
 These interviews averaged an hour and half, for a total of over 100 hours of audio.

+As of early 2023 I am working with the Scottish Oral History Centre to establish this archive.
 I will update this page and post as soon as the archive becomes public.